arinmandre07/infosec-projects/foundational-projects/README.md

 ## 📌 About This Repository

-The `infosec-projects` repository represents a foundational stage in my development as a cybersecurity professional.
+The `foundational-projects` represents a foundational stage in my development as a cybersecurity professional.
 It showcases my ability to apply theoretical concepts in practical scenarios and serves as a structured portfolio of work completed through formal training.

 As I continue to grow in the field, this repository will serve as a baseline reference for applied security skills and professional documentation.